gdidetroit/git-GDI/slides/git-commit.md

 <br>

 >ProTip: Don’t forget the -m to add your commit message.
-If you forget it, git will throw you into VIM and that will ruin your whole day.
+If you forget it, Git will throw you into VIM and that will ruin your whole day.

 <img src="images/framedhouse.jpg" width="400">